Board of Directors

 Director of Education and Professional Development, Graphic Designer

 Lindsay is a multiply disabled autistic and LGBTQ+ writer, activist, and advocate (as well as musician and actor).
 She also is the Board Secretary, and is Buddhist.
-She has a theatre degree from Randolph College and has been a member of The Autistic Cooperative since 2018.
+She has a theatre degree from Randolph College, is certified in mentoring, and has been a member of The Autistic Cooperative since 2018.
 She started advocating in the community in 2014.
 Her role here is on writing, training, education, data collection, advocacy, and leadership.
 She also advocates to professionals (and educators alongside Cassandra Crosman).
 She is currently contributing to a continuing music therapy education course for music therapists on Neurodiversity.
 She is the co-creator of FAA's online conference, co-creator of FAA's Mentorship program, and is the creator of FAA's site (and maintains it).
 She is passionate about social justice, intersectionality, Neurodiversity, accessibility, inclusion, equity, and diversity.

 Cassandra Crosman is our Programs Director and Board Chair.
 She is an activist, an advocate, a writer, and is from Dayton, Oregon.
 She is autistic and has a bachelor’s degree in Humanities.
 She is now a graduate student at Western Oregon University studying inclusive education to teach and learn from other neurodivergent and disabled people.
 She is also the founder of the online blog and facebook page, “In the Loop About Neurodiversity,” which seeks to educate others on issues that concern the autistic community and other neurodivergent people.
 Cassandra is passionate about autistic rights and culture and encourages other autistic people to embrace their own Neurodiversity.
 She values social justice, intersectionality, equity, neurodiversity, accessibility, inclusion, and diversity.